theDevSoham/theDevSoham/README.md

 # ✨ Hi, Soham this side.
+I'm a Full Stack Developer by profession and a Game Dev Enthusiast

 # 💫 About Me:
 🔭 I'm have been working on mobile app/front end development with react native and react for my late internship.<br>👯 I'm looking to collaborate on Game dev projects, Game designs, web development and android app development.<br>🤝 I'm looking for help with learning game development<br>🌱 I'm currently learning making multiplayer games with unity<br>⚡ Fun fact: House of the Dragons is better than Game of thrones.